gitaroktato/architecture-project-skeleton/README.md

-# architecture-project-skeleton
+# Architecture Project Skeleton

-A project skeleton for a living architecture documentation
+A project skeleton for a living architecture documentation.